Another Reason to Brush

 Of the 5,468 studied, 1,145 developed some form of dementia and those who developed dementia were much less likely to brush daily and maintain good oral health habits.
 Richardson, a spokesperson for TeethCenter said, “This report leaves plenty of room for interpretation.
 I think it’s safe to say that the adults that exercised healthy oral health habits had a lower case of developing dementia, but, why is that the case?”

 Researchers on the study warned that the study “did not prove a cause and effect between oral health and dementia”.
-It has been long suggested that oral health is directly related to overall health as people who care for their teeth tend to care for their bodies, but, the direct correlation and causation is still unclear.
+Therefore, it has been long suggested that oral health is directly related to overall health as people who care for their teeth tend to care for their bodies, but, the direct correlation and causation is still unclear.

 Source: http://www.teethcenter.com/daily-brushing-associated-with-lower-risk-of-dementia/ Sept 14, 2012.
 Reprinted by permission.